Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - ring_group_destinations
     - Array of hashes
     - A list of destination hashes for the RingGroup node.
 Each hash must contain a "ring_group_number" parameter at minimum.
-Other optional parameters are "description" (string), "destination_disabled" (boolean, default: false), and "distribution_weight" (integer, default: 1). "destination_disabled" when set to true, will prohibit the destination from being dialed as part of the RingGroup. "distribution_weight" may only be used when the distribution_method of the RingGroup node is set to "Weighted".
-For example, ring_group_destinations may have a value of [{"ring_group_number": "8004441111", "description": "Call Center 1", "distribution_weight": 2 }, {"ring_group_number": "8004442222", "description": "Call Center 2", "distribution_weight": 1 }].
+Other optional parameters are "description" (string), "ring_group_country_code" (number, default: the Campaign's locale, e.g. 1 for US/Canada), "destination_disabled" (boolean, default: false), and "distribution_weight" (integer, default: 1). "destination_disabled" when set to true, will prohibit the destination from being dialed as part of the RingGroup. "distribution_weight" may only be used when the distribution_method of the RingGroup node is set to "Weighted".
+For example, ring_group_destinations may have a value of [{"ring_group_number": "8004441111", "ring_group_country_code": 1, "description": "Call Center 1", "distribution_weight": 2 }, {"ring_group_number": "8004442222", "ring_group_country_code": 1, "description": "Call Center 2", "distribution_weight": 1 }].

   * - ring_group_destination_total_limit
     - Integer